abraham-mendez-code/abraham-mendez-code/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on **DoughFlow**, a command-line application to manage and track transactions for a pizza restaurant.
+- 🔭 I’m currently working on **Adventure Game**, a retro-style 2D game made using Java built-in libraries.
 - 🌱 I’m learning **Java, MySQL, and backend development**.
-- 🎯 My goal is to build efficient, real-world applications and grow as a full-stack developer.
+- 🎯 My goal is to build efficient, real-world applications and grow as a developer.
-- ⚡ Fun fact: I enjoy automating repetitive tasks and exploring system design.

 ---